2nd Edition

 Biography

-Juan H. Vera is Professor Emeritus, Department of Chemical Engineering, McGill University, Montreal, Canada.
+Juan H. Vera is a Professor Emeritus in the Department of Chemical Engineering, McGill University, Montreal, Canada.
 He earned a doctorate (Ing.
-Quim.) at the Universidad Tecnica Federico Santa Maria, Chile, and a master of science in chemical engineering at the University of California, Berkley.
-He coauthored the first edition of this book, a manual on copper metallurgy (in Spanish), a module in Elsevier Encyclopedia, co-edited the book Ionic Surfactants and Aqueous Solutions: Biomolecules, Metals and Nanoparticles (2018), and authored more than 200 refereed publications in international journals.
+Quim.) at the Universidad Tecnica Federico Santa Maria, Chile, and a Master of Science in chemical engineering at the University of California, Berkley.
+He co‑authored the first edition of this book, a manual on copper metallurgy (in Spanish), a module in Elsevier Encyclopedia, co‑edited the book Ionic Surfactants and Aqueous Solutions: Biomolecules, Metals and Nanoparticles (2018), and authored more than 200 refereed publications in international journals.
 He has an international patent on the extraction of proteins and a Canadian patent on the extraction of heavy metals.

 Grazyna Wilczek-Vera is a chemist who has taught and conducted research in various areas of thermodynamics at several universities.
-During her more than 30-year academic career, she served as Faculty Lecturer and Director of Undergraduate Studies in the Department of Chemistry and as Research Associate in the Department of Chemical Engineering at McGill University, Montreal, Canada, and as Adjunct in the Department of Chemistry, University of Warsaw, Poland.
+During her more than 30‑year academic career, she served as a Faculty Lecturer and the Director of Undergraduate Studies in the Department of Chemistry and as a Research Associate in the Department of Chemical Engineering at McGill University, Montreal, Canada, and as an Adjunct in the Department of Chemistry, University of Warsaw, Poland.
 She received the 2008 Principal’s Prize for Excellence in Teaching at McGill University.
-She earned a PhD in chemical sciences (with distinction) and a master of science in chemistry (with distinction) at the University of Warsaw.
-She has authored 60 refereed publications in journals, given 38 conference presentations, and coauthored 3 books.
+She earned a PhD in chemical sciences (with distinction) and a Master of Science in chemistry (with distinction) at the University of Warsaw.
+She has authored 60 refereed publications in journals, given 38 conference presentations, and co‑authored three books.

-Costas Panayiotou is Professor Emeritus, Department of Chemical Engineering, Aristotle University of Thessaloniki, Greece.
+Costas Panayiotou is a Professor Emeritus in the Department of Chemical Engineering, Aristotle University of Thessaloniki, Greece.
 He earned a PhD at McGill University, Montreal, Canada.
-He was a Visiting Professor at the University of Texas, Austin, and at Ecole Polytechnique Federale, Lausanne, Switzerland, and he was Otto Monsted Professor at the Technical University of Denmark (DTU).
-He has published more than 250 peer-reviewed articles in international journals, ten book chapters, and two textbooks, and he has served on the editorial boards of ACS and Elsevier journals.
+He was a Visiting Professor at the University of Texas, Austin, and at Ecole Polytechnique Federale, Lausanne, Switzerland, and he was an Otto Monsted Professor at the Technical University of Denmark (DTU).
+He has published more than 250 peer‑reviewed articles in international journals, ten book chapters, and two textbooks, and he has served on the editorial boards of ACS and Elsevier journals.